Join us for an evening of

 This event was made in part by a grant received from

-the Texas Commission on the Arts
+the Houston Arts Alliance and the Texas Commission on the Arts

 ALL PROCEEDS BENEFITING 14 PEWS FILM ACADEMY